What Is Streamer Mode on Discord

 When you use Discord Streamer Mode, it hides sensitive information like your email and connected accounts, enhancing your privacy during live sessions.
 It also disables instant invite links, protecting your streams from unwanted guests and ensuring only your intended audience can join.

-See also How to Not Be Dry on Snapchat
+See also How to DM on Discord

 Additionally, the mode mutes sound effects and desktop notifications, allowing for distraction-free streaming.
 By anonymizing your username ID, it adds another layer of privacy for streamers, making it harder for viewers to track your personal identity.